Funding Opportunities for KEI

 A competitive funding pot for PhD students looking to increase the chances of their research having an impact through engagement with non-academic audiences.
 Termly deadline for applications for projects up to £5k, lasting up to 1 year.

 Please send expressions of interest to research.kei@lse.ac.uk.
 The KEI Integrated Service will work with PhD candidates to develop their ideas and complete an application form - this process will likely take a few weeks, so please allow sufficient time.
 Before submission, applications have to be supported by PhD supervisors.
-Applications are then considered and approved by Professor Bingchun Meng, Director of the PhD Academy, and Professor Susana Mourato, Vice President and Pro Vice Chancellor for Research.
+Applications are then considered and approved by a panel of reviewers.
 Decisions are made by the end of the term of application.

 External Funding